Skyscanner/backpack-react-native/UNRELEASED.md

 **Fixed**:
 - `react-native-bpk-theming`:
-  - Fixed missing type for `primaryColor` attribute that caused flow errors
+  - Fixed missing type for `primaryColor` attribute that caused Flow errors

 ## How to write a good changelog entry